SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/add-button.md

 [!include[Requirement](../../../../common/includes/req-dev-tools.md)]

-Add custom buttons and links to the same areas you add fields to.
+Custom buttons and links are added to the **Preview** pane when editing a layout.
 The URL is used to open a webpage in the current or new tab, run a CRMScript from the screen, or navigate to other parts of SuperOffice using [SoProtocol][3].

 Buttons and links work similarly.
 The difference is that you can style a button but not a link.